Still Tasty

-For many people, the high point of Thanksgiving isn’t the big meal itself — it’s feasting on the leftovers the next day.
+For many people, the high point of Thanksgiving isn’t the big meal itself — it’s feasting on the turkey leftovers the next day!
+So how long can you safely keep Thanksgiving leftovers and what's the best way to store your leftover Thanksgiving turkey and all the fixings?

-To make the most of your leftovers, you’ve first got to ensure that they’re being kept in a safe storage environment.
-Most Thanksgiving dishes will stay fresh and tasty for at least a few days in the refrigerator and a month or more in the freezer.
+To keep your Thanksgiving leftovers fresher longer, you’ve first got to ensure that they’re being kept in a safe storage environment.
+Most Thanksgiving leftovers will stay fresh and tasty for at least a few days in the refrigerator and a month or more in the freezer.

-Refrigerate turkey, stuffing, gravy and other cooked side dishes within 2 hours of serving.
+• Refrigerate leftover Thanksgiving turkey, stuffing, gravy and other cooked side dishes within two hours of serving.
+It's okay to place warm food in the refrigerator.

-Carve turkey meat off the bones before refrigerating.
-Place the meat and stuffing in separate containers.
+• Carve leftover turkey meat off the bones before refrigerating.
+Place the leftover turkey and stuffing in separate containers.

-Divide leftovers into smaller portions and refrigerate or freeze in covered shallow containers for quicker cooling.
+• Divide leftover turkey and other cooked dishes into smaller portions and refrigerate or freeze in covered shallow containers for quicker cooling.

 Item